tylerchilds/tylerchilds.github.io/pages/resume/index.md

 I also enjoy eating food and try and find the best food that's also cheap.
 This means taqueria tacos are the best.

-This was built with Cutestrap and [only these few extra lines of CSS](https://www.tylerchilds.com/css/redesign/main.css)

 ---